 Are you having trouble thinking of new fillers for your sensory table?
 Here are a few winter sensory table ideas that your kids will LOVE!
 These sensory bin fillers will be perfect for your winter theme, snow theme, and snowman theme units and lesson plans.

 A Snowy Habitat

-I love the feel of a bin filled with buffalo snow…you know, the snow flakes that people use to complete their little Christmas villages.
+I love the feel of a bin filled with buffalo snow…you know, the snowflakes that people use to complete their little Christmas villages.
 I often see bags of the stuff on deep discount after the holiday.
 I’m going to be honest with you.
 The snow can get a little messy….but it is so much fun.
-Kids can make a snowy habitat when you add toy polar bears, small plastic containers, blocks, sheets of packing foam, small bottle brush trees, and snowy floral branches to the mix.
+Kids can make a snowy habitat when you add toy polar bears or other arctic plastic animals, small plastic containers, blocks, sheets of packing foam, small bottle brush trees, and snowy floral branches to the mix.
 The little snowy branches can be pushed into the foam to create a wintry forest – a great fine motor activity.

 Snowflake Hunt in the Sensory Table

 In addition to buffalo snow, I picked up a bunch of plastic snowflake ornaments.
 When you add ornaments, some scoops, sorting containers, and shakers to the snow your kids will have a blast.

 I really liked using the little white snowflake ornaments (they are totally camouflaged in the picture above…can you spot them?).
 The white ornaments totally blended in with the snows and I really had to feel around in the flakes to find them.
 An empty cheese shaker or spice container is also a fun addition to a sensory bin.
 Kids can scoop the snow and ornaments into the container.
 When they screw on the lid and shake out the flakes of snow (this creates a very cool snow shower), any snowflake ornaments that were in the scoop will be left in the container.

 Paper Fill and Eraser Counters